onefrankguy/frankmitchell.org/posts/surviving-in-the-post-app-store-economy.md

 to shipping your product, it poses a problem.

 It also creates an opportunity.

+Internet pundits would argue that the web wins.
+HTML, CSS and JavaScript are powerful tools for building online software.
+A browser is availble on every platform.
+Sharing and discovery are built in.
+Digital distribution is just a hyperlink away.

+Even if you write for the web, entry into an app store isn't guaranteed.
+Wrap your app in [PhoneGap][] and Apple can still reject it for not looking native enough.
+Want global high scores in your game that show up on both Steam and iPhone?
+You'll need to integrate twice and ship on two separate app stores to get there.
+Want to do something even more complicated, like having actions in your iPhone game change what happens on your friend's PC game?
+Now you need to build your own back end system.

+So the market fragments.
+Small companies focus on getting in a single app store.
+Medium companies have iOS and Android and Windows and Linux departments so they can get in all the app stores.
+Big companies build their own app store.
+Eventually everyone has their own app store.

+Then the publishers come back.

 [forbes]: http://www.forbes.com/forbes/2011/0228/technology-gabe-newell-videogames-valve-online-mayhem.html "Oliver Chiang (Forbes): The Master of Online Mayhem"